Globoid Cell Leukodystrophy, GLD (Hereditary Disease of the White Matter of the Brain, Krabbe Disease) in Dogs

 - Globoid Cell Leukodystrophy, GLD (Hereditary Disease of the White Matter of the Brain, Krabbe Disease)

 As the disease progresses, neurological symptoms such as tremors, muscle spasms, Blindness, and cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
 Cognitive functions in dogs and cats include memory, perception, problem-solving, and decision-making.
 Cognitive dysfunction can occur in older animals and is similar to dementia in humans. impairments occur.
-The dogs may have Difficulty standing or walking and often show Behavioral changes such as increased Irritability or lethargy.
+Dogs may have Difficulty standing or walking and often show Behavioral changes such as increased Irritability or lethargy.

 Diagnosis

 Genetic tests can be performed to confirm the presence of the defective GALC gene.
 These tests are crucial for diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. as they help identify carriers and affected dogs.
+It is the first step in the management and treatment of patients., as they help identify carriers and affected dogs.
 Biochemical tests to measure GALC enzyme activity in white blood cells or skin cells can also be performed to support the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..

 Imaging techniques such as MRI can be used to assess the degree of demyelination and damage to brain structures.
 A definitive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. can be achieved through a combination of these methods.